Enochio/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to display the content of the /etc/passwd file.
+ A script that display the content of /etc/passwd and /etc/hosts